-- A. Beginning with the first day of service through the completion of six (6) years of continuous service, an employee shall be allowed to accrue ten (10) vacation days' credit.
+- A. Beginning with the first day of service through the completion of five (5) years of continuous service, an employee shall be allowed to accrue ten (10) vacation days' credit.
 Such vacation day credit shall be calculated on the basis of 5/6th vacation day credit for each full month of service.
-The total yearly credit under this paragraph shall not exceed two (2) work weeks (10 workdays). - B. Beginning with the first day following completion of six (6) years of continuous service, an employee shall be allowed to accrue five (5) additional vacation days' credit.
+For purposes of this Article, a full month of satisfactory service is defined as a month in which the employee has worked through the 16th of that month.
+The total yearly credit under this paragraph shall not exceed two (2) work weeks (10 workdays). - B. Beginning with the first day following completion of five (5) years of continuous service, an employee shall be allowed to accrue five (5) additional vacation days' credit.
 Such additional vacation day credit shall be calculated on the basis of 5/12th vacation day credit for each full month of service.
-The total yearly credit under this paragraph shall not exceed three (3) work weeks (15 workdays).

-C. Beginning with the first day following completion of fourteen (14) years of continuous service, an employee shall be allowed to accrue up to five (5) additional vacation days' credit.
-Such additional vacation days' credit will be calculated on the basis of 5/12th vacation day credit for each full month of service.
-The total yearly credit under this paragraph shall not exceed four (4) work weeks (20 workdays).
+The total yearly credit under this paragraph shall not exceed three (3) work weeks (15 workdays). - C. Beginning with the first day following completion of ten (10) years of continuous service, an employee shall be allowed to accrue one (1) additional vacation day credit.
+Such additional vacation day credit will be calculated on the basis of 1/12th vacation day credit for each full month of service.
+The total yearly credit under this paragraph shall not exceed sixteen (16) workdays.